 The effects of heat stress on longevity have also been shown in lower organisms including flies and worms, increasing their lifespans by as much as 15 percent.
 The mechanism of lifespan extension was also teased out in these organisms and shown to be specifically dependent on heat shock proteins.
 The productions of heat shock proteins in response to heat exposure is an evolutionarily conserved mechanism from lower organisms like flies and worms, to animals to humans.

 If you enjoy the fruits of , you can participate in helping us to keep improving it.
-Creating a pay-what-you-can subscription does just that!
+Creating a premium subscription does just that!
 Plus, we throw in occasional member perks and, more importantly, churn out the best possible content without concerning ourselves with the wishes of any dark overlords.